BendyLand/zclip/README.md

 ### Zig dependency note

 This program expects a Zig-importable sqlite package.
-If you haven’t wired that up yet, add a dependency that exposes @import("sqlite") and make sure the build links against sqlite3.
+If you don't have that yet, add a dependency that exposes @import("sqlite") and make sure the build links against sqlite3.
 ## Build & Run

 ```bash